recommenders-team/recommenders/tests/README.md

     pytest tests/integration -m "integration and spark and not gpu" --durations 0

 *NOTE: Adding `--durations 0` shows the computation time of all tests.*

+*NOTE: Adding `--disable-warnings` will disable the warning messages.*

 </details>